nealmcb/dm_dev_guide/rust/rust.rst

 4. Code Organization
 --------------------

-Unlike the package-centric organization often seen in Python, packages containing rust code should me monolithic and not depend on other lsst packages.
+Unlike the package-centric organization often seen in Python, packages containing rust code should be monolithic and not depend on other lsst packages.

 * Top-Level Module: All Rust code will be bound to a single top-level module.
   This module will serve as the entry point for Python interaction.